Sales

 If you're struggling with a poor sales win rate, you need to run a granular analysis of the sales pipeline to find the cracks.
 But 4 out of 5 times, a poor selling approach caused the setback.

-Here are three proven tips to improve your win rate.
+Here are three proven tips to improve your win rates.

 1. Switch to Team Selling

 Research has shown that team selling is the cheat sheet for contract games.
-Rather than having a single point of contact, building, and selling in a revenue team comprising sales (AEs, pre-sales SMEs, sales engineers) and non-sales (customer success manager) professionals can boost your win rates.
+Rather than having a single point of contact- working on building, and selling in a revenue team comprising sales (AEs, pre-sales SMEs, sales engineers) and non-sales (customer success manager) professionals can boost your win rates.

 A study by Gong(again) shows the clear distinction below.